In 2022, tuition for full-time Saddleback College students was $1,288 a year for in-state students and $10,108 a year for out-of-state students.

 Saddleback College has the same tuition for international students as for those from out of state.

-International students at Saddleback College usually pay around $10,108 per year, before any scholarships, grants or other financial aid.
+International students at Saddleback College can expect to pay around $12,330 per year, before any scholarships or financial aid.

-International students are not eligible for loans or grants from the U.S. government, but may qualify for private or Saddleback College-specific aid and scholarships.
+International students usually do not qualify for for loans or grants from the U.S. government, but should research private or school-specific aid and scholarships.

-In addition to tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
+In addition to tuition, room and board, books, transportation and fees are also costs it consider when estimating the cost of attendance for college.
 Let's take a look at what impacts these costs, and what to expect at Saddleback College.

-Housing and campus dining at Saddleback College costs $17,784 a year.
-This covers the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the Saddleback College's on-campus cafeterias and dining facilities.
+Housing and campus dining at Saddleback College costs $22,670 a year.
+This covers the cost of living in dorms or other on-campus housing, and a dining plan that enables you to eat in the Saddleback College's on-campus cafeterias and dining halls.

-The cost of transportation in college depends on a few key factors.
-Will you take a subway, car or an airplane to get to school?
+The total cost of transportation in college can really vary.
+Will you drive, fly, or take public transportation to school?
 Is on-campus parking free, or will you need to budget for parking?
-Is the campus walkable?
-Do you plan to bring a car or are you planning to use public transportation?
-All of these factors can make a big difference in your transportation budget.
+Is the campus small enough that you can easily walk from class-to-class??
+Do you plan to bring a car or are you planning to use busses, subways, or other modes of transportation?
+All of these factors can drastically impact your transportation budget.

-The location of a college or university can also have a big effect on the amount you'll have to spend just to get around.
+A school's location can also have a big effect on your transportation budget.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, transportation in an urban area is usually costly, but there may be more buses, trains and low-cost flight options to actually get to school.
-The Saddleback College campus is located in a suburban setting in California, near Los Angeles and San Diego.
+On the other hand transportation in an urban area is sometimes costly, but cities may offer more buses, trains and affordable flights to actually get to school.
+Saddleback Collegeis located in a suburb in California, not far from Los Angeles and San Diego.

-When budgeting for college, don’t forget to leave some room in your budget for personal expenses, like entertainment, clothes, furnishings and toiletries.
+When creating a budget for college, don’t forget to consider the cost of things like entertainment, clothes, furnishings and toiletries.

-Now, let’s do a rundown of all of the costs associated with college, to get a better estimate of the actual cost of attending Saddleback College.
+Now, let’s go over all of the costs we've covered, to get a better estimate of what is really costs to go to Saddleback College.

 What will the cost of attending Saddleback College be?
 Here is a breakdown of tuition and expenses.